 To maximize capture efficiency, flexible extraction arms with specialty hoods are the best solution available.
 They have extended reach or can be easily repositioned and moved out of the way to save space.
-The goal with an extraction arm is to capture as much contaminate as possible within the positioning, workflow and operatory procedure constraints.
+The goal with an extraction arm is to capture as much contamination as possible within the positioning, workflow, and operatory procedure constraints.

 Source Capture Ventilation Using Extraction Arms

-Source capture using extraction arms is a ventilation option often used for control of particulate, gases, and mists.
+Source capture using extraction arms is a ventilation option often used for control of particulates, gases, and mists.
 It is not a 100% effective capture efficiency but where fixed systems cannot be used it is the best available option for many applications.
-The collection efficiency of the hood/arm is predicated on several factors such as CFM, positioning, distance from source, room air movement and temperature as examples.
-Locations where exhaust systems using extraction arms are frequently applied are:
+The collection efficiency of the hood/arm is predicated on several factors such as CFM, positioning, distance from the source, room air movement, and temperature as examples.
+Locations, where exhaust systems using extraction arms are frequently applied, are:

 Industrial Fume and Dust Extraction – Industrial use of extraction arms includes the capture of powder, dust, smoke, fume, and mist from a broad range of processes.
 The mechanical flexibility of the arm and the ease of movement make source capture by this means, a preferred option for control of isolated sources.